Skip to content

 class Purchased(UniEdge):

-"""Edge representing a user purchasing a product."""
+"""Edge representing a user purchasing a book."""

 __edge_type__ = "PURCHASED"